Written by Carol Petersen, RPh, CNP – Women’s International Pharmacy

 While many people disregard cellulite as an important health issue, it can be considered a sign of more serious underlying health problems.
 Drs.
 Murad and McQuillan both concur that addressing issues affecting the skin and fat cells will be a benefit to your total health.

-- “Effective Treatment of Cellulite” by Sharon McQuillan, MD; webinar from the American Academy of Anti-Aging Medicine, presented on August 23, 2011.
+- McQuillan S. “Effective Treatment of Cellulite.”
+A webinar from the American Academy of Anti-Aging Medicine, presented on August 23, 2011.